Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 ```

-### (Recommended) Thanos and Observability Stack
+### Best practices for metrics and observability

-Kuadrant provides a set of sample dashboards that use the known metrics exported by Kuadrant and Gateway components to provide insight into the different areas of your APIs and Gateways.
-While this is not essential, it is recommended that you set up an observability stack.
-Below are links to the OpenShift docs on this and also a link to help with the setup of Thanos for metrics storage.
+Kuadrant provides a set of sample dashboards that use known metrics exported by Kuadrant and Gateway components to provide insight into different areas of your APIs and Gateways.
+While not essential, it is best to set up an observability stack.
+This section provides links to OpenShift and Thanos documentation on configuring monitoring and metrics storage.

 OpenShift supports a user facing monitoring stack.
 This can be cofigured and setup this documentation: